XuZhengzhuo/PDC/README.md

 </p>
 &nbsp;

-we propose Prediction Distribution Calibration (PDC) to quantitatively evalate how proposals overcome model head preferance in LTR.
+We propose Prediction Distribution Calibration (PDC) to quantitatively evalate how proposals overcome model head preferance in LTR.

 ## Usage